When Resilience Changes

 6. The Cost of Override

-If this terrain feels familiar, you can explore how I work here.
+If this sounds like your week, you can explore how I work here.